 Common Allergy Tests Are They Conclusive?

+Are Common Allergy Tests Conclusive?
 Allergy symptoms can affect the quality of life, and yet allergy testing is frequently ignored in diagnosing allergic disease and treatment.
-More than 12 million North Americans suffer from food allergy
+As per Asthma and Allergy Foundation in America, more than 100 million Americans suffer from various types of allergies.

 What is an allergy?

 Allergy is a symptom caused by the interaction between an allergen and an antibody known as IgE (Immunoglobulin E).
 The severity of allergies varies from person to person and can range from minor irritation to anaphylaxis.

 What are some symptoms of allergies?

 - Trouble breathing, speaking or swallowing

 - A drop in blood pressure, rapid heartbeat or loss of consciousness

 - Swelling of the eyes, face, lips, throat, and tongue